tedchoward/tidbits/_posts/2012-07-02-do-you-see-this-woman.md

 Simon 'saw' the woman the same way Tim Bray first 'saw' the lost girl in San Francisco and the same way I 'see' most strangers on the street.

-Yet again, I find more in common wihe the Pharisees than Jesus.
+Yet again, I find I have more in common with the Pharisees than Jesus.
 What am I so afraid of?
 What will happen if I actually *look* at the people I pass?
 How much love am I keeping out as I cling to my fear?